 - Make Caramel – In a medium saucepan over medium heat, cook condensed milk, butter, golden syrup, brown sugar, and salt.
 Once everything is melted, cook another 5-6 minutes, stirring constantly, until it has thickened and turned golden.
 When an instant read thermometer reads 225°F (125°C), remove from heat and stir in vanilla extract.
 Pour caramel over shortbread and smooth it out with the back of a spoon.
 Let it cool completely.

 - Heat the chocolate in the microwave until completely melted.
 Scrape all of melted chocolate over hardened caramel and smooth it evenly.
-Put in the refrigerator for a while to cool.
+Put the cookie pan in the refrigerator for a while to cool.
 Remove from refrigerator and allow to warm to room temperature.
 Slice into squares and serve at room temperature.